Skip to site menu

 The surgical procedure for implanting a multifocal IOL is the same as a normal cataract procedure.

-Generally, the steps involved in a phacoemulsification-style cataract surgery (the most widely used cataract surgery performed in the United States) are:
+Generally, the steps involved in a modern phacoemulsification-style cataract surgery (the most widely used cataract surgery performed in the United States) are:

 3. A second small (approximately 3-millimeter) incision is made near the periphery of the cornea for the cataract removal.

-5. The phacoemulsification probe is inserted and used to break up the cataractous lens with ultrasonic waves.
+5. The phacoemulsification probe is inserted and used to break up the cloudy lens with ultrasonic waves.
 The pieces of the lens are then removed from the eye with suction, leaving the clear posterior lens capsule intact.

 7. The viscoelastic fluid is removed from the eye, along with any remaining bits of lens material.

-In many cases, no stitches are needed to seal the surgical incision in this type of cataract surgery.
 The entire procedure typically is done on an outpatient basis, and generally takes less than 30 minutes.
 Many patients see well almost immediately after surgery.

 Types of Multifocal IOLs